Winning Their Marbles? The Return of Cultural Heritage Objects

 Pierre Losson 08:18

 There is a legal framework that has been strengthened throughout the 20th century in favor of the idea of returning objects that should not have been removed from their country of origin.
 So often under the impulsion actually of the countries that are now claiming these objects.
 For example, Mexico, which was one of the countries that was behind the adoption of the 1970 UNESCO convention.
 And this text is now widely considered to be a watershed moment for returns in our institutions, and that the problem of this particular text is that it’s not retroactive, so it does not cover some of those cases that we were talking about, of objects that were removed during wars, colonial wars, or during the colonial period in general.

 I think there is also the influence of post-colonial and decolonial studies in academia.
-Those have been pushing museums understood as institutions of white supremacy, to examine the history and origins of their collections.
-So for example, last fall, Dan Hicks, who is a curator at the University of Oxford, published a book called The British Museums that made a big splash in the world of museums, where he argued that continuing to exhibit the Benin bronzes specifically –but I think the argument can really be extended to other objects– continuing to exhibit objects that were seized in the colonial context perpetuates the violence that was used against the populations in the former colonized countries.
+In those have been pushing museums understood as institutions of white supremacy, to examine the history and origins of their collections.
+So for example, last fall, Dan Hicks, who is a curator at the University of Oxford, published a book called The Brutish Museums that made a big splash in the world of museums, where he argued that continuing to exhibit the Benin bronzes specifically –but I think the argument can really be extended to other objects– continuing to exhibit objects that were seized in the colonial context perpetuates the violence that was used against the populations in the former colonized countries.